-On October 12, 2023, the Company announced it had been granted a 1% Net Smelter Return Royalty on claims and other lands owned, leased, or to be acquired by the grantor, subject to certain conditions, on the certain mineral leases lying to the south-east of the Hasbrouck Project.
-In exchange, the Company delivered to the grantor its accumulated exploration data for the Tonopah Divide Mining Company property, said data developed when the Company performed work there during 2018-2019 when it had leased that property.
+On October 12, 2023, the Company announced it had been granted a 1% Net Smelter Return Royalty on claims and other lands owned, leased, or to be acquired by the grantor, subject to certain conditions, on certain mineral leases lying to the south-east of the Hasbrouck Mine.
+In exchange, the Company delivered to the grantor its accumulated exploration data for the Tonopah Divide Mining Company property, said data developed when the Company performed work there during 2018-2019 when it had leased that property, plus certain geological data on the Company's Hasbrouck Mine.
 All previous costs deferred by the Company on the Tonopah Divide Mining Company property were written off in 2019.
 This transaction was accounted for as a non-monetary transaction under IAS 16.